Duelers/Duelers/devTools/cardCreator/readme.md

 ## Instructions

-* design a new card, and add it in the "cards_to_import" directory
+* design a new card, and add it in the "cards_to_import" directory (or, if you changed it, the directory specified in info.json.
-* open the 'AddJsonCardToGame.py' script (in notepad++), somewhere toward the end of the script you should find a variable called 'account_name'.
-Ensure that this is the name
 * Run the script
-* Assuming you have no errors, run the game and login as the account mentioned above.
+* Assuming you have no errors, run the game and login as the account mentioned in info.json (this defaults to "duelyst").
 * Go to collection, add your new card to decks and playtest it.
 * If you are happy with the card then the next is to sumbit it:
 	* Developers can 'submit' the card by creating a pull request using Git.